 Global studies of transcription elongation

-We are interested in understanding the molecular mechanisms that control and coordinate transcription and co-transcriptional processes, including splicing, chromatin remodeling and termination.
+We are interested in understanding the molecular mechanisms that control and coordinate transcription with co-transcriptional processes, including splicing, chromatin remodeling and termination.

 We investigate the regulatory mechanisms that control mitochondrial gene expression, from DNA to protein.

-To study these questions, we develop and apply high resolution genomic approaches that quantitatively reveal the production of gene products, such as nascent elongating transcript sequencing (NET-seq) and ribosome profiling.
+To address these questions, we develop and apply high resolution genomic approaches that quantitatively reveal the production of gene products, such as native elongating transcript sequencing (NET-seq) and ribosome profiling.